eradiate/eradiate/docs/rst/getting_started/quickstart.rst

    .. admonition:: Installing packages

       All prerequisites except for conda can be installed through the usual Linux package managers.
-For example, using the APT package manager, which is used in most Debian based distributions, like Ubuntu:
+For example, using the APT package manager, which is used in most Debian-based distributions, like Ubuntu:

       .. code-block:: bash